francescomauro1998/SEN2DWATER/README.md

 ## Notes

-Please note that the results and the TensorBoard records are available in the [tep](tmp) folder.
+Please note that the results and the TensorBoard records are available in the [tmp](tmp) folder.
 Each model has a separated folder in which you can find:

 - Visual and numerical results (res folder):
 	- df: dataframes for each epoch of training containing numerical results